nageshchauhan/thinkofspring.io/spring-core/4_constructor_injection.md

 }
 ```

-Here two constructors are present, if we try to get triangle bean as per above configuration in xml then which constructor will get called ?
+Here two constructors are present, if we try to get triangle bean as per above configuration in xml then which constructor will get called ? <br>
 And the answer is first constructor, because spring will search for constructor which accept int and String type argument irrespective of parameters order.
 The execution will start from top so first constructor will be eligible.
 The output would be:

 ```java